 - Injury occurs when the negligent and wrongful acts of the defendant result in significant physical harm.
 The injury must align with and meet the previous three elements.

 Types of Medical Malpractice

-- Failure to Warn: Health care professions must advise their patients as to the known risks and benefits of medical treatment.
-Failing to fully advise a patient of the risks and allowing them to make an educated decision regarding their medical treatment, may be considered malpractice and, if an injury results, can be the basis for a medical malpractice lawsuit.
+- Failure to Obtain Informed Consent: Health care professions must advise their patients of the known risks and benefits of medical treatment.
+Failing to fully advise a patient and thus obtained informed consent regarding medical treatment can be considered malpractice; and, if an injury results, it can serve as the basis for a medical malpractice lawsuit.